MHindermann/mas/text/draft.md

 1. The Annif project (algorithm plus vocabulary) responsible for the indexing of the sample data set.
 As per the Annif REST API, these are `yso-en`, `yso-maui-en`, `yso-bonsai-en`, `yso-fasttext-en`, and `wikidata-en`.
 2. The text base per item, namely title versus title and abstract.
 3. The maximum number of suggestions per item.
-Since we required 10 suggestions per item, we can choose between 1-10 suggestions.
+Since we required 10 suggestions per item, we can choose between 1 to 10 suggestions.

 Combining these parameters, we really have 100 Annif configurations whose performance we want to compare and assess: Annif project $*$ text base $*$ maximum number of suggestions $= 5 * 2 * 10 = 100$.
 Remember the convention for constructing the marker that identifies a configuration (see [section "Annif"](#annif)): `{project_id}-{abstract}-{fulltext}-{n}-{threshold}`.